-The NSW RTA has released a refresher guide for drivers explaining the top 10 most misunderstood road rules.
+The NSW RTA has released a refresher guide for drivers explaining the top 10 most misunderstood driving rules in Australia.
 How does your driving stack up?

 The guide, which is available at RMS registries in NSW and online, might surprise you – particularly if it’s been a while since you studied for your driver licence.

 You may have heard that most people think that they are more careful and skillful drivers than average – but do you know how strong that self-deception is?

 In fact, one well-known study showed that nearly 90% of drivers rated themselves as being better than the median level of driving skill.
 You don’t need to be much of a mathematician to know that most of us are over-estimating our driving skills compared to others.

 But how do you know if it’s you who’s fooling yourself, or that fool who just cut in front of you?